openshift-labs/learn-katacoda/intro-openshift/deploying-python/07-triggering-a-new-build.md

 ``oc get builds --watch``{{execute}}

-As the build progress, this should display output similar to:
+As the build progresses, this should display output similar to:

 ```
 NAME      TYPE      FROM          STATUS     STARTED         DURATION